Azure/aks-engine-azurestack/docs/topics/get-logs.md

 ## Prerequisites

-All documentation in these guides assumes you have already downloaded both the Azure CLI and `aks-engine`.
+All documentation in these guides assumes you have already downloaded both the Azure CLI and `aks-engine-azurestack`.
 Follow the [quickstart guide](../tutorials/quickstart.md) before continuing.

-This guide assumes you already have deployed a cluster using `aks-engine`.
+This guide assumes you already have deployed a cluster using `aks-engine-azurestack`.
 For more details on how to do that see [deploy](../tutorials/quickstart.md#deploy).

 ## Retrieving Logs

-The `aks-engine get-logs` command can be useful to troubleshoot issues with your cluster.
+The `aks-engine-azurestack get-logs` command can be useful to troubleshoot issues with your cluster.
 It will produce, collect and download to your workstation a set of files that include node configuration, cluster state and configuration, and provision log files.

 At a high level, it works by establishing a SSH session into each node, executing a [log collection](#log-collection-scripts) script that collects and zips relevant files, and downloading the zip file to your local computer.